JesseScott/TalkTemplate/README.md

 a Processing template for a simple slideshow presentation

-# HEXAGRAM branch
+# CodeEMotion branch

-developed for a talk given at http://hexagramciam.org/syncretic.php
+developed for a talk given at http://berlin.codemotionworld.com/

 # all images/assets are all rights reserved